 If there is slightly too much fuel, some molecules of HC only get one molecule of oxygen (CO) or NO molecules of oxygen, leaving the HC to exit the engine all by itself.
 The catalyst breaks NOx down to nitrogen and oxygen, then adds oxygen molecules to the CO and HC to convert them to CO2.
 A byproduct of engine combustion (by default) is water vapor, which is as harmless as CO2.

 The converter uses precious metals to trigger chemical reactions that change the toxic gases into safer substances without changing the converter itself.
 That’s what a “catalyst” does.

 Symptoms of a Bad or Failing Catalytic Converter

 There are warning signs that your vehicle’s catalytic converter has failed or is starting to fail.
 They include:

 - Illuminated check engine light

 - Lack of acceleration

 - Hard starting or a vehicle that won’t start at all

-In most cases, the only sign of a failed converter will be an illuminated Check Engine Light.
-But in instances where the converter becomes clogged or restricted, issues such as lack of acceleration, stalling, and hard starting may result.
+In most cases, the only sign of a failed converter will be an illuminated check engine light.
+But in instances where the converter becomes clogged or restricted, issues such as lack of acceleration, stalling, and hard starting may occur.

 To summarize, it’s possible but illegal and potentially unsafe to drive a car with a missing or bad catalytic converter.
-If you must operate your vehicle before you can afford a replacement cat, try to keep your trips brief and drive to nearby locations.
+If you must operate your vehicle before you can afford a replacement cat-con, try to keep your trips brief and drive only to nearby locations.